Osiris-Team/my-jsrs/JSR_1_extender_keyword.md

     }
 }

-// In your code, you are now able to extend lib and add functionality, and method chaining doesn't break:
+// In your code, you are now able to extend lib and add functionality:

 public class MyLib extends Lib {
     public MyLib myFunc() {